Skip to Site Header Skip to Main Content Skip to Footer

 In the first study, scientists revealed how deep sleep can protect against Alzheimer’s disease.
 We’ll dive into the science behind "beta-amyloid" below, but in this study, a team of scientists set out to answer a question:

-Boost Your Deep Sleep with Chilipad Dock Pro
+Boost Your Deep Sleep with the Chilipad

 Experience the health benefits of improved sleep quality and wake up feeling revitalized and ready to take on the day with more deep sleep.
 Try our advanced bed cooling system tonight!